 And I said, “Here am I. Send me!”

-Uncle Chow Siong said this could be another indication from God for me.
+Uncle Chow Siong stopped and said this could be another indication from God for me.
 Seating was random but I read the verse.
 Darren, a team mate encouraged me to find a Karen wife.
 Chow Siong told me later that this trip was meant for me, and that probably God wants me to serve him overseas as a missionary.
 Not sure where, maybe Thailand.
 I need to bathe the matter in prayer.

 7. “Beautiful feet on the mountains”